CR6Community/CR-6-touchscreen/README.md

 That issue left some new CF6.1 users "snookered" and often led to other issues as they tried to revert to stock and could not make that work either (if they had flashed the kernel upgrade files.)
 As of 17 Dec 2024, we have removed the original display firmware zipfile from the release 6.1 motherboard firmware download and replaced that zipfile with a link to this firmware.

+**NOTE: If your display is already showing the above symptoms, this YouTube video may help you get it back to an operational state: https://youtu.be/0xwFGiyg4Z8?si=GmPNhAfzx-sv9RV0**

 ## How Re-Factoring Helps

 This Re-Factored version of DWIN_SET was recreated from the June2021 release of the CF6.1 Touchscreen Firmware, in a different version of the DGUSTools.